evandisoft/RedOnion/RedOnion.ROS/README.md

 to overwrite that value (only if it is same or does not exist).
 That can be used to create locks.

-Variable names are searched from the point of reference, up through all (non-function) blocks, then in `this` if function was executed as method, then in outer function or script and lastly in globals.
+Variable names are searched from the point of reference, up through all blocks (including function blocks upto script-local scope) then in `this` if function was executed as method (note that script-local variables can shadow `this`-properties) and lastly in globals.
-Notice that function `click` in example above modified script-local `x` when called as function, but `obj.x` when called as method.
+Notice that function `click` in example above modified script-global `x` when called as function, but `obj.x` when called as method.

+Global variables can always be accessed using `global` or `globals` (or `system.globals`), script-local (`var`-declared on script level) using `local` or `locals`, properties of objects inside methods using `this`.
+It is advised to always use `this` for properties to avoid shadowing by `local`.

 ```
 global.x = 1            // assign
 if x == 1               // access as any other variable
   global "y", 2         // create new global variable, unless it already exists
 if "y" in globals       // test existence of a property = global variable here
   var x = 2             // shadow global.x
   print x               // prints 2
 print x                 // prints 1

 // lock - wait until we can change it from "none" to "me" or it did not exist
 until global("lock", "me", "none") == "me" do wait
 do_what_only_me_can_do
 lock = "none"           // unlock

+global.i = 0            // global scope (shadowed by this-props)
+var j = 0               // local scope (shadows this-props)
+def inc => i++; j++     // used as method later
+var obj = new object
+obj.inc = inc
+obj.i = 0               // inc will increment this.i (ignoring global.i)
+obj.j = 0               // inc would have to use this.j (increments var j instead)
+obj.inc                 // obj.i = 1; obj.j = 0; local.j = 1; global.j = 0
 ```